 Author Thomas Wolfe’s first novel was Look Homeward, Angel.
 In the book there are constant references to an angel statue carved from Italian marble.
 This is the angel Wolfe placed in American literature.
 Thomas Wolfe’s father, W.O.
 Wolfe, sold the statue to the Johnson family to mark the family plot in Oakdale Cemetery.
 Oakdale Cemetery is located on Hwy.
 64 W., just a short distance from downtown.
 A wrought iron fence protects the statue, and there is a historical marker located on Highway 64 West.

-Biltmore is the largest privately owned home in America situated on 8,000 acres.
+Biltmore is the largest privately-owned home in America situated on 8,000 acres.
 It was built by George Vanderbilt and was completed in 1895.
 Vanderbilt’s 250-room mansion is modeled after a French château.
-TheEstate encompasses the house, landscaped gardens, walking trails, woodlands, restaurants, shops, inn, and an award-winning winery.
-Located 15 miles north of miles north of Hendersonville.
+The Estate encompasses the house, landscaped gardens, walking trails, woodlands, restaurants, shops, inn, and an award-winning winery.
+Located 22 miles north of Hendersonville.

-Blue Ridge Parkway Visitor Center features an award-winning film – The Blue Ridge Parkway—America’s Favorite Journey, exhibits highlight nature and the cultural heritage of the area, information services, and a gift shop.
-Located at Parkway milepost 384, about a mile south of the US 70 intersection (or one mile north of the US 74-A intersection).
+Blue Ridge Parkway Visitor Center features an award-winning film, “The Blue Ridge Parkway—America’s Favorite Journey,” the exhibits highlight nature and the cultural heritage of the area, offers information services, and a gift shop.
+Located at Parkway milepost 384, about one mile south of the US 70 intersection (or one mile north of the US 74-A intersection).

 Brevard Music Center provides intensive study for high school, college, and pre-professional musicians, ages 14 and older, and offers a full range of concerts and operas with renowned artists.
 Located 18 miles west of Hendersonville.

-Bullington Gardens is a 12 acre, nonprofit horticultural education center offering programs, activities and workshops.
-The gardens and grounds include a therapy garden, shade garden, butterfly garden, perennial borders, native woodland garden, pumpkin patch and herb garden.
+Bullington Gardens is a 12-acre, nonprofit horticultural education center offering programs, activities and workshops.
+The gardens and grounds include a popular fairy garden, a large dahlia garden, therapy garden, shade garden, butterfly garden, perennial borders, native woodland garden, pumpkin patch and herb garden.
 The grounds also include a half-mile nature trail through the wooded area of the gardens.

 Carl Sandburg Home National Historic Site is where Carl Sandburg, American poet, historian, author, and lecturer spent the final 22 years of his long and productive life at his estate, Connemara.
 The home, originally built in 1838, displays the Sandburg’s furnishing as they lived at Connemara from 1945-1968, including Carl Sandburg’s collection of 12,000 books.
-A tour of the home shares Sandburg’s life as a writer, journalist, folk singer, social activist and Pulitzer Prize-winning poet and biographer.
+Tour the home for a small fee, and learn about Sandburg’s life as a writer, journalist, folk singer, social activist and Pulitzer Prize-winning poet and biographer.
 Visit the barn and descendants of Mrs. Sandburg’s champion dairy goat herd and hike over five miles of trails.
-Access to trails, grounds, barns and public areas is free
+Access to trails, grounds, barns and public areas is free.

 DuPont State Recreational Forest encompasses 10,268 acres in Henderson and Transylvania counties that include waterfalls and 80 miles of roads and trails wandering through mountainous terrain.
 Open to the public for hiking, mountain biking, swimming, and horseback riding.
 Fishing is allowed with a valid NC fishing license.
 Hunting is by special permit only.
 Many scenes from the 2012 hit movie, The Hunger Games and the 1992 film, The Last of the Mohicans were shot in DuPont State Recreational Forest.
 The Hunger Games were filmed entirely in North Carolina.
-Download the Hunger Games film locations. dupont-hunger-games-shots.pdf
+Download the Hunger Games film locations.

-offers hiking and horseback riding trails, bird walks, nature center, pond with boardwalk and picnic area.
-320 acre nature preserve.
+Offers hiking and horseback riding trails, bird walks, nature center, pond with boardwalk and picnic area.
+320-acre nature preserve.
 Equestrian events, concerts and more throughout the year.
 Free and open to the public.

 Grandfather Mountain is one of the most environmentally significant mountains in the world.
 It features wildlife environmental habitats, interpretive nature museum, hiking trails and picnic areas.
 For over 100 years Grandfather Mountain has been a wildlife sanctuary and nature preserve, with an elevation 5,964 feet.
 Open all year.